What is an Ignition Interlock Device (IID)?

 How Much Does an Ignition Interlock Device Cost?

 Rental for an ignition interlock is typically between $100 - $140 a month plus tax.
 There is also an installation fee, typically around $200.

-Maintenance and data downloading for the device are generally extra expenses that must be covered.
-Under certain conditions, a person may be required to return to the interlock renter to have records stored downloaded to continue driving.
+Maintenance and data downloading for the device are generally additional expenses that must be covered.
+Under certain conditions, a person may be required to return to place where they rented the IID to have the records on the device downloaded in order to continue driving.

 DUI State Laws and Ignition Interlock

 Most states have provisions mandating the use of ignition interlock systems by convicted drunk drivers.
 DUI laws vary by state, with some requiring a person with a first DUI offense to install the devices as a condition of probation or driver's license reinstatement.
 The systems are mandatory in most states for drivers with multiple DUI offenses.

 More states are requiring an ignition interlock system after a first DUI.
 The system may be required if the first DUI offense meets certain standards:

 Following a DUI conviction, a judge may order you to use an ignition interlock system, often for up to one year.
 Legal requirements for an ignition interlock device vary according to state.

 In some DUI cases, state courts may include ignition interlock as a condition for granting a work license or restricted driver's license.
 A person with a DUI conviction may be required to rent an ignition interlock in order to maintain or regain driving privileges.
 Most states require that the driver pay all rental and service fees.

 Following a driver's license suspension or revocation from a DUI conviction, states may require a person hold a restricted license for a period of time before regaining full driving privileges.
 A license placed under restrictions will often require the use of an ignition interlock system.